 If you were the victim of unlawful workplace harassment, you might have been either placed in a quid pro quo situation or subjected to a hostile work environment.
 Either of these situations can make going to work and getting through the workday difficult or impossible.

-A lawyer in your area may listen to your story and help clarify the type of harassment you endured.
+A New York workplace sexual harassment attorney may listen to your story and help clarify the type of harassment you endured.
 Your lawyer may also explain your legal options, financial recovery possibilities, and help you define the next steps in your case.

 Report Unlawful Harassment in Your Workplace Right Away